ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - gardening
   - name: Gary Scowcroft
     jobtitle: Technical Sales Engineer
-    bio: Gary has an impressive 40 years of experience in wire and cable assemblies!
-      Since joining 5 years ago, he has transformed the way we win new business, ensuring that the transition is seamless and that we have built strong partnerships with customers.
+    bio: Gary has an impressive 40 years of experience and is our technical wizard with his wealth of knowledge in wire and cable assemblies.
+Since joining 5 years ago, he has transformed the way we win new business, by working with customers and supporting them with project design development.
+He also ensures that the transition from engineering out to production runs absolutely seamless and that we built a solid relationship with the customer.
 Gary is a devoted grandfather and enjoys hiking and rock climbing - he also loves a bit of rock music!
     image: /img/team9-1-.png
     interests:
       - hiking
       - climbing-wall
   - name: John Waterworth
     jobtitle: Customer Accounts Manager
-    bio: >-
-      John has worked in the electrical industry for 40 years and is extremely knowledgeable on cable assemblies and components.
+    bio: John has worked in the electrical industry for 40 years and is extremely knowledgeable on cable assemblies and components.
 With his wealth of expertise after having his own electrical component distributer, we were delighted to welcome John on board in 2020 to support with customer account management.
 John is a passionate Manchester City fan and enjoys to watch them with cold pint of Guinness!
     image: /img/team10-1-.png
     interests:
       - football